 (5) The Treasurer is to give to the Board a copy of a notice given under subregulation (3).

-31. Contributions by the Crown for unfunded benefits
+31. Unfunded benefits, contributions by Crown for

 (1) The Crown is to contribute to the Fund for a Gold State Super Member who —